Squamous Cell Carcinoma in Florida

 What Does Squamous Cell Carcinoma Look Like?

 Squamous cell carcinoma commonly appears as a persistent red scaly growth with overlying crust, or it may look like a warty bump or firm nodule.
+Our doctors provide different skin cancer treatment options in Florida for squamous cell carcinoma that vary in presentation.
 Occasionally it will present as a non-healing sore or ulceration.
 Skin cancers frequently bleed and may be tender to the touch.
 Although they most frequently arise on sun-exposed skin, squamous cell carcinoma may also develop on oral mucosa, genital or peri-anal skin.

 Any skin or mucosal lesion which grows, bleeds, changes size or fails to heal should be promptly examined by your provider.